Tesla has given its oldest car a significant update.

 All prices exclude on-road costs unless otherwise specified.

-There are three powertrains on offer in the Model S.
+There are two powertrains on offer in the Model S.

 Tesla doesn’t publicly quote battery sizes, however the pre-update Model S Long Range featured a 95kWh battery, and the Performance packed a 100kWh unit.